norwegianredcross/devcontainer-toolbox/README.md

 ### How to set it up in your project

+For windows users the recommended approach for developing is to clone the project inside your WSL distribution.
+The described method below works for testing but will drastically decrease the overall perfomance of your machine.
+Read more about how to run containers on Windows inside WSL [here](.devcontainer/wsl-readme.md).

 1. Open the directory where you would like to store the devcontainers repository.
 2. Open a terminal window and execute the following command to fetch and execute the download script.
 The script will download 2 folders into your current working folder, .devcontainer and .devcontainer.extend.